octobercms/docs/3.x/extend/system/ajax.md

 ---
 # AJAX

-The backend uses the same [AJAX library as the CMS](../../cms/ajax/introduction.md) pages.
-The library is loaded automatically on the backend pages.
+The backend panel uses the same [AJAX library as the CMS](../../cms/ajax/introduction.md) pages.
+The library is included and loaded automatically on the backend pages.

 ## Backend AJAX Handlers